wp-plugins/constant-contact-widget/readme.txt

 1. Go to Appearance > Widgets and add the Constant Contact widget to the appropriate sidebar.
 1. Under the Constant Contact widget settings, you can set the title, description, button text and the name of the Constant Contact list you want the email address to be added to.
 1. You can specify either a success message or an URL.
 Upon successful submission of the address to Constant Contact, if a message is used, that message will replace the form in the Constant Contact widget box.
 If a URL is specified, the user will be redirected to that URL.
-1. Optionally you can also include the first and last name fields in the form.
+1. Option you can also request the first and last name fields on the form.

 == Frequently Asked Questions ==